 As described in Section 5.1, No-Action Alternative, Project maintenance activities are limited within areas that are considered suitable habitat for terrestrial wildlife species.
 Areas of suitable habitat within the FERC Project Boundary occur on slopes off, but not overlapping, Project access roads.
 Road maintenance is mainly confined to the existing road prism, which avoids habitat.
 Culvert maintenance occurs as needed, but culverts are located within stream courses, which are not habitat for the Fairview slender salamander.
+However, if culvert maintenance or replacement were to extend into suitable habitat for Fairview salamander, implementation of proposed Measures LU-1, TB-1, and TB-2 would protect Fairview salamanders from harm.
 Vegetation maintenance involves mowing or trimming back vegetation using hand tools to maintain roads or maintain access to Project facilities.
 Herbicides are allowed at some Project facilities; including the sandbox, pressure flume, forebay, penstocks, and powerhouse; which are locations that do not support suitable habitat for the Fairview slender salamander.
 Vegetation management, using hand trimming and/or herbicides, occurs during the spring and early summer to avoid work during periods of high fire danger and is implemented only within the area necessary to provide safe access and protect Project facilities.
 Herbicide treatment is conducted in accordance with Forest Service 4(e) Condition 27.
 Given the lack of potentially suitable habitat within the FERC Project Boundary in areas routinely used by Project O&M, ongoing road and vegetation maintenance activities would have no effect on Fairview slender salamander or its habitat.